ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## ACE Groupcomm Key Registry {#iana-ace-groupcomm-key}

-The following registrations are done for the ACE Groupcomm Key Registry following the procedure specified in {{I-D.ietf-ace-key-groupcomm}}.
+The following registrations are done for the "ACE Groupcomm Key Types"  defined in Section 11.7 of {{I-D.ietf-ace-key-groupcomm}}.

 Note to RFC Editor: Please replace all occurrences of "\[\[This document\]\]" with the RFC number of this specification and delete this paragraph.

-Name: COSE_Key
+Name: Group_PubSub_COSE_Key

-Key Type Value: TBD
+Key Type Value: GROUPCOMM_KEY_TBD

-Profile: coap_group_pubsub_app, mqtt_pubsub_app
+Profile: coap_group_pubsub_app, defined in {{iana-coap-profile}} of this document.

 Description: COSE_Key object